rust-lang/rfcs/text/0000-generalized-type-ascription.md

 Furthermore, the method-like nature of a macro is probably sub-optimal for ascription in pattern contexts.

+### Troubles with field punning

+As we've previously noted in the [drawbacks], one disadvantage to the currently proposed type ascription operator syntax is that it clashes with field punning expressions and patterns.
+That is, if you say:
+`MyStruct { field: Type }`, this is ambiguous with `MyStruct { field: binding }`.

+Having said this, there are 3 chief ways to deal with this while retaining `:` as a syntax:

+1. Accept it and move on.
+This part of the language grammar will be somewhat unergonomic, but consistency and avoiding ad-hoc syntax is more important.
+   This the proposed solution in this RFC.

+2. Accept `MyStruct { field: Type }` where `Type` couldn't be a pattern.
+   Examples of this include `MyStruct { field: Vec<Foo> }`.
+   However, this is an ad-hoc syntax that is likely brittle.

+3. Invent some ad-hoc disambiguation syntax.
+For example, we could entertain the syntax `MyStruct { (field: Type) }` which never parses today.
+   While this could be made to work technically, it does not seem to carry its weight since we expect `MyStruct { field: Type }` to be somewhat rare.

 ### Inverted order: `$type op $expr`